MaxPRon/Basics-of-Machine-Learning/README.md

+# Basics of Machine Learning

 Implementations of various machine learning algorithms.
+Currently it is mostly supervised learning but I might later extend it to unsupervised learning.

 A lot of the implementations are based on knowledge aquired from the following tutorials and sites: